Archive for category Sixty-One Nails

 I sat for an hour or more before people started walking across the square, heading towards work or some other rendezvous, and it lost its privacy.
 I was getting chilled so I wandered back the way I had come to find the coffee shop had opened.
 I ordered black coffee and added sugar before taking it outside.
 I sat among the deserted tables in the damp air and waited for Blackbird.
 On the war memorial across the pavement from me I could read the words ‘Humanity’ and ‘Sacrifice’.
 I hoped it wasn’t an omen.

-The memorial Niall refers to is a stone monument to Edith Clavell, and on each side it reads, Humanity, Devotion, Fortitude and Sacrifice.
+The memorial Niall refers to is a stone monument to Edith Cavell, and on each side it reads, Humanity, Devotion, Fortitude and Sacrifice.
 There is a stone statue of Edith at the fore with an inscription that reads:

 Brussels – Dawn